Enjoy an exciting four nights on the stunning Snaefellsnes Peninsula watching orca by day and the northern lights by night.

 Wildlife and nature are an integral part of any holiday to Iceland, whose rugged beauty is complemented by excellent bird watching and opportunities to watch whales.
 From a base in the countryside, set amidst lava fields and within sight of the distinctive glacier-topped volcano of Snaefellsjokull, you head out on boat trips for close up encounters with large groups of orca that frequent the bay of Grundarfjordur.

 This small group tour of up to 25 participants is accompanied by knowledgeable and enthusiastic guides – and is operated between January and March.

-Arriving at Keflavik Airport in the late afternoon you will be transferred (approximately two to three hours) to the remote fishing village of Hellnar, beneath Snæfellsjokull Glacier, on the westernmost part of the Snæfellsnes peninsula.
+On arrival at Keflavik Airport (flights not included), you will be transferred (approximately three hours) to the remote fishing village of Hellnar, beneath Snæfellsjokull Glacier, on the westernmost part of the Snæfellsnes peninsula.